 6. Buy beautiful bedding

 Treat yourself to beautiful, luxurious bed linen to personalise your bedroom, add colour and texture, and make the space feel really special to you.
+Your bed makes up one of the largest surface areas in the bedroom so a new quilt will have a dramatic impact — it’s one of our favourite decorating hacks for rental properties!

 7. Hang curtains to hide ugly blinds and walls